buchgit/graduate-bush/README.md

 ## Content
 Base path for this project : `localhost:8080/rest/`
-<a name="note"> NOTE:file with full collection of curl commands: "graduate_bush.postman_collection.json" is located in the root directory of the project</a>
+<a name="note"> * NOTE: file with full collection of curl commands: "graduate_bush.postman_collection.json" is located in the root directory of the project</a>

 * [User API](#user-api)
     + [User Profile](#user-profile)